0conner/Smart-Detector/README.md

 # Smart-Brain
 Face Detection web application

-Face Detection web application using Javascript frameworks and Machine learning API.
+Built using Javascript frameworks and Machine learning API.

 Implemented a Profile Ranking feature based on number of image submissions done by the user using Node JS and PostgreSQL